ncbi/vadr/documentation/advbuild.md

 sequences to see if any new failure modes occur.)

-One way to select a random set of training sequences is to use the NCBI virus resource.
+One way to select a random set of training sequences is to use the *NCBI Virus* resource.
 I usually define nearly full length as 95% the length of the RefSeq sequence, or greater.
 In this case `NC_038235` is 15222 nucleotides and `NC_001781` is 15225 nucleotides, so a 95% length cutoff is about 14460 nucleotides.
 At the time of writing